-When I first built this site, it was merely an exercise.
-I had just learned about the basics of web development and open source software, having clicked buttons and dragged the cursor across corporately licensed interfaces.
+I built the site as an exercise in 2012.
+At the time, I had just learned about the basics of web development and open source software, having clicked buttons and dragged the cursor across corporately licensed interfaces.

 It seemed like a distant past when I named this section blog, even though my posts were never as frequent as blog posts should be.
 In fact, the blog was the landing page, on which I was reluctant to declare any identity.
-In the about, I wrote down Neruda (Which yellow bird fills its nest with lemons?) and alluded that the site was but a space for thoughts.
+In the about section, I quoted Neruda (Which yellow bird fills its nest with lemons?) and hinted at the idea that this site was but a space for thoughts.

 Yet as a by-product of time, thoughts has captured my life.
 Although it is biased for the earlier years (2012 and 2013), I am happy to see what has emerged from it.
 Once a loose collection, it is now an active archive of my transitions and growth.